A great experience provided to the prospect is directly proportional to a streamlined and smooth sales process conducted

 To avail of these kinds of features, your go-to platform would be a sales engagement + enablement tool.
 From the time when a lead is created to when there is a successful conversion, there lies a gap in this process - i.e. of connecting and engaging with the right prospect.

 Usually, reps have mountains of prospects to contact but fail to do so because of less time or more prospects.
 Hence, the right combination of tools is needed to nurture leads across channels in an engaging manner to convert the leads into opportunities.
 This is where sales enablement and sales engagement platforms step in.

-Sales engagement and sales enablement: different but interdependent
+Sales enablement vs sales engagement: different but interdependent

-Sales enablement is an internal effort to ensure that all the required documentation, training, resources, etc. are aligned, in order to arm the sales reps with the right type of content at the right time, to close deals faster.
-Whereas, sales engagement refers to the process of nurturing leads across channels like SMS, email, social media with the singular focus of getting more sales meetings.
+Sales Enablement is an internal effort to ensure that all the required documentation, training, resources, etc. are aligned, in order to arm the sales reps with the right type of content at the right time, to close deals faster.
+Whereas, sales engagement refers to the process of nurturing leads across channels like SMS, email, and social media with the singular focus of getting more sales meetings.

 Enablement platforms help in providing the right training and tools to the representatives but don’t help in any client communication.
 A sales engagement platform includes the features of an enablement platform and allows you to integrate your CRM or marketing automation tools with the platform.

 Despite certain differences between the platforms, it still becomes evident that to increase the productivity level and operational efficiency of the sales team, a sales enablement, and a sales engagement platform, are a must.

 According to Hubspot, Salespeople spend just one-third of their day actually talking to prospects.
 They spend 21% of their day writing emails, 17% entering data, another 17% prospecting and researching leads, 12% going to internal meetings, and 12% scheduling calls.